Marcial Maciel: Earlier relations with the Vatican

-Maciel collaborated extensively with Pope John Paul II, either in person or through members of his organization, the Legion of Christ.
+Maciel collaborated extensively with Pope John Paul II, in person and through his subordinates in the Legion of Christ.
 The pope admired Maciel for strictly adhering to the magisterium and the vocations to the Legion of Christ.
-Maciel received many donations from Mexico's richest persons.
-In addition, Maciel and the Legion gave the Vatican considerable funding over many years.
-While many believe that Pope John Paul II was blinded by trust of Maciel, a journalist has speculated that this financial influence was the reason the Church postponed acting on allegations of sexual abuse by Maciel.
+Maciel received many donations from Mexico's richest families, much of which Maciel and the Legion passed on to the Vatican over many years.